What are the risks of smoking?

-You’ve probably heard all the grim statistics—a million times over.
-And even if you don’t know all the numbers, most likely you do know that smoking is bad for you.
-Smoking has a negative effect on every organ of your body.
-It causes fatal diseases like heart and lung disease, COPD, and cancer.
-Smoking is even believed to contribute to the development of diabetes.
+You’ve probably heard the grim statistics a million times over.
+Even if you don’t know all the numbers, you likely know that smoking is bad for your health.
+It has a negative effect on every organ in your body.
+It raises your risk of potentially fatal diseases, such as heart disease, chronic obstructive pulmonary disease (COPD), and many types of cancer.

-People with diabetes have a higher risk of several eye diseases, including cataracts and glaucoma.
-Poorly controlled diabetes also causes an eye condition called diabetic retinopathy.
-Smoking can accelerate the development of or worsen diabetic retinopathy, which may eventually lead to blindness.
+People with diabetes also have a higher risk of several eye diseases, including cataracts and glaucoma.
+Poorly controlled diabetes can also lead to an eye condition called diabetic retinopathy.
+Smoking can accelerate the development of diabetic retinopathy and make it worse.
+This can eventually lead to blindness.